Q: How does my department request Skype for Business?

 Q: What audio devices are available to be used?

 A: There are many different types of supported audio devices, from head sets and ear buds to traditional looking desk phones.
 Specifics can be found here.
-Any new Skype for Business accounts (i.e. new employee, common area, or front desk account) that are setup will have an initial device included as part of the service charges.
+Any migrated Skype for Business accounts (i.e. employee, common area, or front desk account) that are setup will have an initial device included as part of the service charges.

 Q: How many devices can I request for my migration?